What Is IOTA and How Does It Work?

 Co-founded by David Sonstebo, Dominik Schiener, Dr. Serguei Popov, and Serge Ivancheglo in 2015, IOTA is a specialised peer to peer distributed ledger with the primary objective of democratising and powering the Internet of Things (IoT).
 It has been designed to deliver secure payments and communications between machines.
 Due to an innovative approach, there are no transaction fees regardless of the size, and validation is almost instantaneous.
 Theoretically, the system can verify an unlimited number of transactions due to its immense scalability prowess.

 As we move towards a more digital future that will be dependent on reliable communication between devices and machines, we require a trustworthy networking system that can ensure secure transfer of all types of communication.
-IOTA is attempting to be that network through its unique approach that focuses on building smart cities, global trade, digital identities, mobility-focused solutions, and social impact of financial and communicational convenience and efficiency.
+It is attempting to be that network through its unique approach that focuses on building smart cities, global trade, digital identities, mobility-focused solutions, and social impact of financial and communicational convenience and efficiency.

-How Does Iota Work and What Technology Is Behind It?
+How Does IOTA Work and What Technology Is Behind It?

 IOTA has proposed a different data structure termed as Tangle to store and manage numeric representations in a unique manner.
 It allows IOTA to overcome Bitcoin's scalability issue by removing topographical hurdles of using a blockchain.
 The tokens are pre-mined like XRP, and the transactions are validated using Tangle, a Decentralised Acyclic Graph (DAG).
 In simpler terms, it's a network of non-sequential nodes which allows each node to be connected to several other nodes in sort of a 'tangle’.